webmakerr-com/Webmakerr/readme.txt

 Yes.
 Webmakerr is built using standard WordPress best practices and is compatible with any properly coded theme.
 It will automatically inherit your theme’s styles unless you choose to override them.

 = What payment methods are supported? =
-Webmakerr supports major global payment options, including Stripe, PayPal, and credit cards.
+Webmakerr Cart supports major global payment options, including Stripe, PayPal, and credit cards.
 You can also integrate custom payment gateways using webhooks and extend functionality as needed.

 = Will Webmakerr Charge Fees? =